 Postpartum Progress exists to provide peer-to-peer support.
 The information on this site is for educational, advocacy purposes only.
 It is not intended to diagnose or treat any medical or psychological condition.
 Please consult your health care provider for individual advice regarding your own situation.

-Postpartum Progress’s editor, Katherine Stone, decides which topics should be included on the blog.
-Katherine is not a healthcare provider and has no formal medical training.
-She is a survivor of postpartum OCD.
-Her goalis to provide consumer mental health information that will address the most frequently asked questions and chief concerns of new mothers or mothers-to-be who suffer these illnesses.
-New topics are chosen based on readerinterest and new developments.
+I am not a healthcare provider nor do I have formal medical training.
+The goal of this blog to provide consumer mental health information that will address the most frequently asked questions and chief concerns of new mothers or mothers-to-be who suffer these illnesses.
+New topics are chosen based on reader interest and new developments.
 You should always consult your own doctor for diagnosis and treatment.

 Postpartum Progress provides links to many other websites and blogs that we feel may be of benefit to our readers.
 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement.
 Postpartum Progress reserves the right to remove any sites that do not continue to produce quality, accurate information.